 The chefs at The Gardener’s Cottage take inspiration from their unique history and botanical surroundings, and what they don’t grow themselves, they purchase fresh from local growers and suppliers.
 The ever-changing tasting menu features such delights as ravioli al uovo, rabbit terrine, and beef shin served with black pudding.

-14. Brunch Yourself Out at the Edinburgh Larder
+14. Edinburgh Larder

 If you’re looking for the best brunch in Edinburgh to get you started for a day of sightseeing, then let us recommend the Edinburgh Larder.